xvxx/phetch/README.md

 ## updates

-to check for new versions of `phetch`, use the on-line help system in the app (`ctrl-h`) or visit:
+To check for new versions of `phetch`, use the on-line help system in the app (`ctrl-h`) or visit:

     gopher://phkt.io/1/phetch/latest